How we use information about you - Fair Processing Notice

 All of our staff receive training to ensure they remain aware of their responsibilities.
 They are obliged in their employment contracts to uphold confidentiality, and may face disciplinary procedures if they do not do so.
 A limited number of authorised staff have access to personal data where it is appropriate to their role.

 We have entered into contracts with other organisations to provide Information Technology (IT) services for us.
 These organisations include:

 This includes holding and processing data including patient information on our behalf.
 These services are subject to the same legal rules and conditions for keeping personal information confidential and secure.
 We are responsible for making sure that staff in those organisations are appropriately trained and that procedures are in place to keep information secure and protect privacy.
 These conditions are written into legally binding contracts, which we will enforce if our standards of information security are not met and confidentiality is breached.

 We will not share, sell or distribute any of your personal information to any third party (other person or organisation) without your consent, unless required by law.
-Data collected will not be sent to countries where the laws do not protect your privacy to the same extent as the law in the UK, unless rigorous checks on the security and confidentiality of that data are carried out in line with the requirements of the Data Protection Act (Principle 8).
+Data collected will not be sent to countries where the laws do not protect your privacy to the same extent as the law in the UK, unless rigorous checks on the security and confidentiality of that data are carried out in line with the requirements of Data Protection legislation.